audioscavenger/BiasBuster/README.md

 The transcription is done on GPU and produces text files and captions in various formats.
 They are then crunched by a python script that fills a database, and outputs html files and word clouds, etc.
-PNG files are compressed by pngquant to saqve space.
+PNG files are compressed by pngquant to save space.

 This project comes in 2 parts:
 - A bash script that runs every 30mn to download mp3 chunks of, well, 30mn each